Decadal Survey Incubation

 We need a combination of geostationary, polar and suborbital profiles to obtain diurnally resolved PBL observations.
 The Decadal Survey has set measurement requirements of 200m vertical resolution for 3D variables (temperature, humidity, horizontal wind vector) with 2-3 hour temporal resolution and 20km horizontal resolution.

-Joao Teixeira (email@example.com) at the Jet Propulsion Laboratory is leading the PBL study team, Jeff Piepmeier (firstname.lastname@example.org) at Goddard Space Flight Center is his technology co-lead and Amin Nehrir (amin.r.nehrir) at Langley Research Center is the technology deputy co-lead.
-Other team members are:
+Joao Teixeira (email@example.com) at the Jet Propulsion Laboratory led the PBL study team, along with technology co-lead Jeff Piepmeier (firstname.lastname@example.org) at Goddard Space Flight Center and technology deputy co-lead Amin Nehrir (amin.r.nehrir) at Langley Research Center.
+Team members included:

 - Chi Ao, NASA JPL